swmcc/importer_exporter/SCRATHPAD.md

 this is a take home test I am going to keep them in to show my workflow.
 They can be easily identified with SPIKING in the commit history.

+### 3394b5f

+	So I have decided to forget about rails.
+Not sure if this is a good thing yet or not.
+Using virtus as it makes sense and I have some exposure to it.

+	Honestly not sure if this is the right thing to do or not....